9 killed in suspected far-right attack in Germany | CBC News

 9 killed in suspected far-right attack in Germany

-A 43-year-old German man shot and killed nine people at several locations in a Frankfurt suburb overnight in attacks that appear to have been motivated by far-right beliefs, officials said Thursday.
+A 43-year-old German man who posted a manifesto calling for the "complete extermination" of many "races or cultures in our midst" shot and killed nine people of foreign background, most of them Turkish, in an attack on a hookah bar and other sites in a Frankfurt suburb, authorities said Thursday.

+He was later found dead at his home along with his mother, and authorities said they were treating the rampage as an act of domestic terrorism.

-The gunman first attacked a hookah bar in central Hanau at about 10 p.m. local time Wednesday, killing several people, before heading about 2.5 kilometres west and opening fire again, claiming more victims.
+The gunman first attacked the hookah bar and a neighbouring cafe in Hanau at about 10 p.m. local time Wednesday, killing several people, then travelled about 2.5 kilometres and opened fire again, first on a car and then a sports bar, claiming more victims.

 Hookah lounges are places where people gather to smoke flavoured tobacco from Middle Eastern water pipes, and some of the victims appeared to be Turkish.